caipre/caipre.github.io/_posts/2016-10-26-lessons-learned-from-implementing-raft-in-rust.markdown

 * Writing a macro isn't nearly as hard as I thought, and they're even more useful than I imagined.
-I used macros to reduce [boilerplate][] and as a convenience for [building relatively][heartbeat] structures.
+I used macros to reduce [boilerplate][] and as a convenience for [building structures][heartbeat].
 I was pleasantly surprised to find [a similar pattern][implfrom] in use in the standard library.

 * A `'static` lifetime parameter doesn't mean what I thought: I thought it required that the value must exist for the entire program, from initialization